 - Integrated system controls with A2L logic

-Emerson A2L leak detection solutions
+Copeland A2L leak detection solutions

-Emerson offers a full suite of leak detection sensors, devices, valves and compression for emerging A2L refrigeration systems.
+Copeland offers a full suite of leak detection sensors, devices, valves and compression for emerging A2L refrigeration systems.
 The following refrigerant leak detection solutions are designed to identify the presence numerous A2L refrigerant options.

 Refrigerant leak detection system (RLDS) — Our multi-zone, aspirated system is designed to detect leaks early and minimize refrigerant loss.